 The proposed rule solves only part of the problem of increased program costs.
 Oregon Revised Statute 468B.051 authorizes the Environmental Quality Commission to raise fees annually.
 The annual amount may not exceed the anticipated increase in the cost of administering the permit program or 3 percent, whichever is lower.
 The estimated program cost increase of 7.1 percent for fiscal year 2014 is greater than the maximum 3 percent allowed by law.

 Applying the three percent fee increase in the 2013-15 Governor’s Balanced Budget would result in permit fees supporting 62 percent of the water quality permit program budget.
-This proposal recommends the lower 2.9 percent increase to meet the Blue Ribbon Committee recommendation in its 2004 report that funding for the permit program budget be 60 percent permit fees and 40 percent public funds (federal, general).
+This proposal recommends a 2.9 percent increase to meet the Blue Ribbon Committee recommendation in its 2004 report that funding for the permit program budget be 60 percent permit fees and 40 percent public funds (federal, general).
 This is consistent with how the 2012 fee increase was calculated.

 How will DEQ know the problem has been solved?